fetchai/cosmpy/docs/index.md

 CosmPy is a Python library for interacting with Cosmos-based blockchains.

-* A simplified command line tool for querying and sending transactions to Cosmos-SDK blockchains.
+* A simplified API interacting with Cosmos-SDK blockchains.
-* Features an easy interface for deploying and interacting with Cosmwasm smart contracts.
+* Easy interface for deploying and interacting with Cosmwasm smart contracts.
-* Provides access to lower-level ledger APIs for advanced use-cases.
+* Access to low-level ledger APIs for advanced use-cases.

 ## To install

+Ensure you have Python (version `3.8`, `3.9` or `3.10`):

 ``` bash
 pip3 install cosmpy